 Welcome to the Disability and Social Interaction Lab!

 Much of our work focuses on the psychosocial implications of living with rare disorders or disabilities, such as Bell's palsy and Moebius syndrome.
-In the U.S., rare diseases are defined as affecting fewer than 200,000 people per year.
+In the U.S., rare disorders are defined as affecting fewer than 200,000 people per year.
 Although there are about 7,000 different rare disorders, the 30 million Americans with rare disorders share similar challenges, including insufficient access to information, support, and treatment.
-Rare disorders can be stigmatizing because people with rare disorders are frequently misunderstood, isolated, and blamed.
+Rare disorders can be stigmatizing because people with them are frequently misunderstood, isolated, and blamed.
 Our lab is working to build social support and resist stigma in the rare disorder community.

 2950 SW Jefferson Way

 Corvallis, OR 97331 Send Email